PRIME WITNESS WHOSE EVIDENCE SENT THREE TO DEATH ROW ACCUSED OF TRAFFICKING AFRICAN WOMEN TO THAI SEX TRADE

 The human trafficking warrant follows the appearance at Bangkok Criminal Court of Tanzanian national Sara Musa Chitanda on similar charges on the orders of Police Colonel Nalinee Chiewnoi, Commander of Thailand’s Human Trafficking Police.

-The guns were found in an Isuzu D-Max which according to evidence presented at a News South Wales inquest in December 2017 was one of two cars that Shoebridge and his girlfriend Siripat Saimart provided to Antonio Bagnato for the kidnap of Schneider.
+The guns were allegedly found in an Isuzu D-Max, which according to evidence presented at a News South Wales inquest in December 2017 was one of two cars that Shoebridge and his girlfriend Siripat Saimart provided to Antonio Bagnato prior to the kidnap of Schneider.

-Shoebridge was photographed taking part in the controversial arrest of several Russians at a ‘sex seminar’ in Pattaya including Russian model Nastya Rybka (Anastasia) who the mistress of a Russian oligarch who claimed to have knowledge of interference in the U.S. elections.
+Shoebridge was photographed taking part in the controversial arrest of several Russians at a ‘sex seminar’ in Pattaya including Russian model Nastya Rybka (Anastasia) the mistress of a Russian oligarch who claimed to have knowledge of interference in the U.S. elections.

-Earlier this year another foreign member of the TCCC, Texan Joshua Pate, 44, was arrested in the northern Thai capital of Chiang Mai charged with running a cannabis farm and factory and possessing 100,000 Dianabal tablets – a Class IV drug.
+Earlier this year another foreign member of the unit, Texan Joshua Pate, 44, was arrested in the northern Thai capital of Chiang Mai charged with running a cannabis farm and factory and possessing 100,000 Dianabal tablets – a Class IV drug.

 Shoebridge, Pate said, hated the Cooks because Luke’s wife had offered to create a pharmacy company for him but had taken the cash – 150,000 baht (A$6,886) and done nothing.

 Kanyarat Wedphitak later testified that that Cook had framed the defendants because he had had a business grudge.